Jacobian-Free Newton-Krylov with a globalization method for solving groundwater flow models of multi-layer aquifer systems: Introduction

 \paragraph{IWFM related work.} To solve the groundwater flow equation in multiple heterogeneous aquifer layers, several numerical models have been developed.
 PARallel FLOW (ParFlow) \cite{maxwell2025parflow} is a comprehensive hydrological model that simulates both surface and subsurface flows.
 ParFlow is a three-dimensional numerical code that uses a Newton-Krylov nonlinear solver and mulitgrid-preconditioned conjugate gradient solver to compute saturated and variably saturated subsurface flow in heterogeneous porous media.
 HydroGeoSphere \cite{brunner2012hydrogeosphere} simulates the variably saturated flow in the aquifer by solving the three dimensional Richards equation.
 The Penn State Integrated Hydrologic Model (PIHM) \cite{qu2007semidiscrete} uses a semi-discrete finite volume method to solve the groundwater flow equation coupled with conservation equations representing surface flows, overland flow and infiltration.
-Modular Ground-Water Flow Model (MODFLOW) \cite{langevin2017documentation} is open-source software that is extensively used worldwide for groundwater flow modeling.
+PFLOTRAN \cite{lichtner2015pflotran} is an open-source, highly parallelised simulation code for subsurface flow and reactive transport.
+It is engineered for high-performance computing (HPC) and applied in environmental and geoscientific modelling applications, such as groundwater flow, geochemical reactions, contaminant transport, and thermal processes in porous media.
+Modular Ground-Water Flow Model (MODFLOW) \cite{boyce2020one, mcdonald1988modular} is open-source software that is extensively used worldwide for groundwater flow modeling.
 It was initially developed by the United States Geological Survey (USGS) in the early 1980s and has gone through several updates since then.

 Integrated Water Flow Model (IWFM) \cite{IWFM_2024} is an integrated hydrologic model that has been developed and maintained by California Department of Water Resources to simulate the movement of water through land surface, root zone and groundwater as well as the flow interactions between land surface and subsurface.
 An important part of the current edition of IWFM is keeping the non-linear features of surface and subsurface flow processes and how they interact with each other.
 At its core, IWFM simulates groundwater heads in a multi-layer aquifer system as well as the flows between the layers.
 Stream and lake flows are also simulated in IWFM.
 The impact of stream flows and lakes on the groundwater system is modeled by continuously solving the conservation equations for groundwater, streams, and lakes.